-I thought I’d post up a quick Trick or Treat Checklist & Safety Tips for Halloween tonight.
-I hope you and your little goblins have a great time.
+I thought I’d post up a quick Trick or Treat Checklist & Safety Tips for Halloween.
+I know we’re a ways out, but these are good things to keep in mind as you plan your fun evening.
+I hope you and your little goblins have a great time this year!

 - Flashlight & extra batteries

 - Return home or meet-up time if parents are splitting up with different sets of kids